RevealBi/Documentation/docs/user/fields/field-settings.md

 ---
-title: How to Use Field Settings in Slingshot
+title: How to Use Field Settings in Reveal
 _description: Learn how to apply field settings for sorting, filtering, and aggregating data.
 ---